attempt-this-online/attempt-this-online/docs/contributing.md

 This will bind to localhost on port 8500 by default.
 You can override this with the `ATO_BIND` environment variable.

 ### Tests
-There are some basic sandbox functionality tests written in Python (make sure you have version 3.10 or higher installed).
+There are some basic tests written in Python (make sure you have version 3.10 or higher installed).
+These can test both the sandbox's functionality, and all the languages.

 The `test/run` helper script will set up the testing environment for you if needed (as well as running the tests).
 Pass it the URL to the API, like this: